Google Analytics is a free, and powerful, tool that could vastly improve your digital campaigns.

-Once you’ve set your Goals, you can come back to Converstions to find out which pieces of content are best for getting your visitors to complete your goals.
+Once you’ve set your Goals, you can come back to Conversations to find out which pieces of content are best for getting your visitors to complete your goals.

 Don’t be intimidated by all the jargon.
-Conversions offer the most direct insights into what’s working and what’s not, and can be invaluable to determining the right strategy for your campaign.
+Conversions offer the most direct insights into what’s working and what’s not and can be invaluable in determining the right strategy for your campaign.

 It’s that easy?